Turkish Election Commission Confirms Results of First Round of Elections; Erdogan meets with a third-party candidate - ExBulletin

 The PKK, which has waged a decades-long insurgency in southeastern Turkey, is considered a terrorist organization by Turkey, the United States and the European Union.

-On Thursday, Kilicdaroglu shifted from his more inclusive and soft rhetoric to appealing to nationalist voters, pledging to send millions of refugees back and rejecting any possibility of negotiating peace with Kurdish militants.
+On Thursday, Kilicdaroglu shifted from his more inclusive and soft-spoken rhetoric to appealing to nationalist voters, promising to return millions of refugees and rejecting any chance of negotiating peace with Kurdish militants.

 Meanwhile, speaking to CNN International in an interview aired on Friday, Erdogan said he would not bow to Ogans’ demands: I am not a person who likes to negotiate in this way.
 It will be the people who will make the kings.